 The 4 Stages of learning a new skill

 It was first described as “Four Stages of learning any new skill” and was developed by Noel Burch in the 1970s.
-Although it has many times been attributed to Abraham Maslow, the model does not appear in any of his major works.
+Although it has often been attributed to Abraham Maslow, the model does not appear in his major works.

 Think about when you were learning to drive a car and how clumsy you felt.
 Think about how difficult the gear changing was and how the car never seemed to go where you wanted it to go.

-The main outcome of learning any skill or activity, is acquiring the ability or level of competence that allows you to perform the task unconsciously.
+The main outcome of learning any skill or activity is acquiring the ability or level of competence that unconsciously allows you to perform the task.

-Yet, he is unconscious of his skillful driving ability that will eventually propel him over the finish line into first place.
+Yet, he is unconscious of his skilful driving ability that will eventually propel him over the finish line into first place.
 To drive at 300KM/H around a complicated track with other drivers requires a high level of skill and ability as a driver.

 Let’s take a look at the four stages of learning

-Conscious incompetence – As you learn to read the instruments and how to handle the controls of the airplane, you become aware of your inability to fly.
+Conscious incompetence – As you learn to read the instruments and handle the aeroplane controls, you become aware of your inability to fly.
 You struggle to maintain level flight and to bank the aircraft under the instructions of your trainer.